 Always include your name, address/email address and phone number so that the publication can respond to you, and confirm that you are a real person.
 If using a hard-copy format, sign your name and then print it underneath.

 6. If writing a hard-copy letter, it is better to type it than to hand-write it (although usually, it’s better to email if you can!)

-We’re currently encouraging the public to write letters to the editor calling for an end to the use of whips in horse racing.
+We are currently encouraging the community to write letters to the editor calling for an end to calf roping in rodeos.
 Want to help?

 Please let us know if your letter does get published by emailing us the link here!